SimonBerens/GraphicsFinal/README.md

 and destructors are all trivial (compiler generated), so memory management is effectively automatic!

 ##### Things that Make Me Sad:
-Due to parsing being hard without bison and our obsession with clean code, there is no option for omitting constants, rather we have built in `constants default 1 1 1 1 1 1 1 1 1` for you to use
+* Due to parsing being hard without bison and our obsession with clean code, there is no option for omitting constants, rather we have built in `constants default 1 1 1 1 1 1 1 1 1` for you to use

+* If you don't provide enough arguments to commands, things will probably not go well.

+* Due to lack of regex matching you can use anything that doesn't parse as a double as an identifier